 OK, I have to say, being a fellow that really really has a hard time with names…(like, medical condition kind of bad with names I’m talking about here) this movie ruined me.
 And just to have some semblance of sanity, I created this image – and while I’m fairly well known for my crazy infographics (like this Dark madness, Mr. Nobody, Timecrimes, HECK, I did one for Knives Out even.
 Sheesh.) – this isn’t that.
 This is just a visual notepad in order to keep from going completely insane.

 Man, I hate this movie.
 I mean, I love it.
 But boy do I hate it.
 OK, let’s finish this thing out okay?
 Brilliant.

 Section Three: The Hotel Stay

-Marco tells Carlos, as Roberto told him, that he has to remember who he is.
+Marco tells Oliver, as Roberto told him, that he has to remember who he is.
 But he doesn’t, and so, when he enters the elevator, he immediately becomes Karl, an elevator operator.
 And the next 35 years will be spent with the Bride he met in the elevator.
 Wait, what happened to the Groom?!?
 Well, when Karl released a bee, and stung the Groom, he is obviously allergic, and will soon die.
 Which means that Karl and the Bride will spend 35 years wondering how they’ve been stuck in this spiraling madness – and Karl won’t realize he’s actually Oliver til he’s almost dead.
 Right?